 .where_expression: str

-: SQL WHERE clause to limit the test scope.- All available configuration in Python models such as:
+: SQL WHERE clause to limit the test scope.packages: list[str]

 : PyPI package requirements.submission_method: str